Skip to product information

 Apple Rootstock

 While we have young stool beds growing, in the meantime we import rootstock from Oregon.
-Aside from the headache (paperwork) of importing and distance, we are very happy with our supplier's quality, and are happy to offer small scale and backyard operations with rootstock.
+Aside from the headache (paperwork and shipping) of importing and distance, we are very happy with our supplier's quality, and are happy to offer small scale and backyard operations with rootstock.
 Every August, we prepare a rootstock order for the following spring, and our order comes up on the pool truck with all the other Ontario orders.
 Because of this, we aren't able to guarantee ship dates with rootstock orders, as we are at the mercy of the nursery and pool truck; the shipment typically comes in March-April.

 If you require more than 1000 rootstocks, we recommend importing it yourself.

-We offer the following rootstock varieties:
+We regularly offer the following rootstock varieties (other varieties may be available different years):

 B9 - Dwarf: